michaelacook/michaelacook/README.md

 ### Hi there, I'm Michael 🖖
 I love GNU/Linux and free/libre software :penguin:.
-I program in Java, PHP, JavaScript, TypeScript, and a dash of C and Assembly.
-In September I begin a graduate program in IT Infrastructure.
+I program in Java, PHP, JavaScript, TypeScript, and a dash of C. In September I begin a graduate program in IT Infrastructure.

 📫 If you want to get in touch send me an [email](mailto:mcook0775@gmail.com) :envelope: